What’s in This Article

 Health and Safety Concerns for Hiking with Great Pyrenees

-Health plays a big role in determining whether a Great Pyrenees is ready for hiking.
+Health plays a big role in whether a Great Pyrenees is ready for hiking.
 Because of their size, they can be prone to hip dysplasia (a joint condition affecting the hip socket), elbow dysplasia, and certain heart conditions.
-Regular vet check-ups are important for catching any issues early.
+Regular vet check-ups help catch any issues early.
 Talk to your vet about your dog’s fitness level and any specific precautions based on their health history before heading out.

 On the trail, watch for overheating.
 Monitor your dog’s breathing and energy levels, especially in warmer weather.
-Also keep an eye out for environmental hazards like sharp rocks or thorny plants that can injure their paws.
+Keep an eye out for environmental hazards like sharp rocks or thorny plants that can injure their paws.

 Carrying a dog-specific first aid kit is a smart habit for longer hikes.